harisiqbal10/Project-3-secret-sharing/README.md

 ### Running the Experiment

 Within the Jupyter Notebook, run each cell in the notebook sequentially.
 The notebook will execute the experiment for each SMPC approach and collect average runtimes for each `n`.
+If interruption occurs, please select `Restart & Run All`.

 ### Viewing Results